pocomane/retro-console-games/README.md

 - Game Boy Color - 1998
 - Game Boy Advance - 2001

-Note 1: The games are divided in a per-platform list, but each game is listed just once, in the section within we think it si most relevant.
+Note 1: The games are divided in a per-platform sections.
+If the same game is avaiable for more than one platform, I list it only in the section where I think it is more relevant.
 However each game has a list of all the platform where it can be played.

-Note 2: Sega Nomad runs same games of the Sega Genesis; the TurboExpress runs same games of Turbografx.
+Note 2: The references for the Nomad and the TurboExpress are missing since they runs Genesis and Turbografx games respectively.

 Atari 2600
 ========